Lecture 21: Bose-Einstein and Fermi-Dirac Distributions

 Attention

-A quantum mechanical system of indistringuisahle particles is described by a wave-function that is either totally symmetric or antisymmetric upon exchange of two particles.
+A quantum mechanical system of indistinguishable particles is described by a wave function that is either totally symmetric or antisymmetric upon exchange of two particles.

-It so appears that fully anti-symmetric states are called Fermion while symmetric states are Boson.
+It so happens that fully antisymmetric states are called Fermions, while symmetric states are Bosons.
 Why does it matter when calculating partition functions?
 It matters because only allowed states will contribute to the partition function.

 The mathematical analysis of the situation described in the screencast shows that the partition functions are, for Fermions (+) and Bosons (-):